Cyclades Yacht Charter Itinerary

 Traditional greek house on Sifnos island, Greece.

-Yacht Charter Day 6: Sifnos to Serifos
+Day 6.
+Sifnos to Serifos

-Serifos, northwest of Sifnos, is a bare and rocky island, its hills slashed by gorges; its highest point is Mount Tourlos with 483 m.
+Serifos, northwest of Sifnos, is a bare and rocky island, its hills slashed by gorges; its highest point is Mount Tourlos, with 483 m.

 The majority of Serifos beaches are secluded and perfect for total privacy, with soft sand, crystal clear water, and a relaxing ambiance.
-A few, such as Sikamia and Lia beach are nudist-friendly.
+A few, such as Sikamia and Lia Beach, are nudist-friendly.

-At Ano Chora (the upper part of Serifos) there are a few hilltop cafes offering traditional local cuisine and drinks, and further north lies the organic Chrysoloras winery, where small quantities of exquisite local wine may be tasted in many bars.
+At Ano Chora (the upper part of Serifos), there are a few hilltop cafes offering traditional local cuisine and drinks, and further north lies the organic Chrysoloras winery, where small quantities of exquisite local wine may be tasted in many bars.

 Serifos Island, Greece

-Important information:
+Important Information:

 The main anchorage is Livadi/ Serifos, which features a newly built marina with abundant berths, protecting boats from most winds.

-Don’t miss:
+Don’t Miss:

 • The picturesque Pano Piazza Square, in Chora, hovers on the side of a mountain, overlooking the large harbor.